About Horse SA

 services which support and enable coordination, sustainability, planning, development, knowledge, skills and capacity

 liaison with government agencies, monitoring legislation, policy and contribution to public consultation

 recognition of the horse as a part of our culture and heritage.

 Common interest topics for horse owners include recreational trails, facilities, sustainable land management, biosecurity, horse health and welfare, road safety.
 Club and business development interests including workplace safety, child safe environments, equine law, governance and business practices.

 The horse community includes non-profits, businesses, volunteers and individual horse owners in roles including advocacy, promotion, and if required, representation.
 Membership is invited from any people or entities that are associated with, or servicing, the horse community and have an interest in horses.

 The Horse Federation of South Australia Incorporated (trading as Horse SA) is governed by a Management Committee (see below).
 Key guiding documents include the Constitution, Strategic Plan and Policies.
 The Annual Report 2020 outlines the achievements of the past twelve months.

-The organisation is funded by a mix of member fees, sponsorship, event income and government grants averaging around $120,000 turn-over per annum.
-Incorporated on 9th December 1999, the organisation relies on volunteers, currently supported by Acting Executive Officer Tiffany Harding, and Administration Officer Kelly White.
+The organisation is funded by a mix of member fees, sponsorship, event income and government grants, and has an average turnover of approximately $120,000 per annum.
+Incorporated on 9th December 1999, the organisation is supported by Executive Officer Kym Myall and Finance and Administrative Officer Kelly White.